 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

 To eliminate Dotmap virus our malware researchers recommend scanning your computer with Spyhunter.

 How to protect yourself from ransomware infections?

-We do not recommend to open various web links or files attached to irrelevant emails that are received from unknown or/and suspicious addresses.
-Safest option is to ignore these emails and leave their contents unopened.
+Do not open web links or files attached to irrelevant emails that are received from unknown or suspicious addresses.
+The safest option is to ignore these emails and leave their contents unopened.
 Furthermore, download software from official, trustworthy sources (websites) and using direct download links.
-All those software download channels that we mentioned in the paragraph above should not be trusted or/and used.
-All installed software should not be updated using unofficial tools.
-Proper way to update it is using tools or implemented functions that are provided by official developers only.
-Programs that are not free should not be activated using 'cracking' tools.
-Usage of such tools is a cyber crime and often causes downloads/installations of malware.
-One more way to keep computers safe is to have a reputable anti-spyware or anti-virus software installed and active (enabled).
+Do not trust the software download channels mentioned above.
+Use official tools to update installed software: tools or implemented functions that are provided by official developers only.
+Programs should not be activated using 'cracking' tools.
+Using these tools is a cyber crime and often causes download/installation of malware.
+Have reputable anti-spyware or anti-virus software installed and active (enabled).
 If your computer is already infected with Dotmap, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

-Text presented in Dotmap ransomware's text file ("_readme.txt"):
+Text presented in Dotmap ransomware text file ("_readme.txt"):

 Don't worry my friend, you can return all your files!

 All your files like photos, databases, documents and other important are encrypted with strongest encryption and unique key.